Hey guys, are you setting aside time for your unique interests and hobbies?

 These days, as a busy parent and professional, you might feel pursuing a hobby is indulgent when you have so many other responsibilities.

-Research shows that active leisure promotes the state of flow, helps you structure your time, fosters new social connections, helps you better cope with stress, and makes you a more interesting person.
+But research shows that active leisure promotes the state of flow, helps you structure your time, fosters new social connections, helps you better cope with stress, and makes you a more interesting person.

 - 60 Of the Best Hobbies For Men